nd-crane/trusted_ke/README.md

 The survey of knowledge extraction tools for maintenance data includes tools for Named Entity Recognition (NER), Coreference Resolution (CR), Named Entity Linking (NEL), and Relation Extraction (RE).
 It provides an overview of each tool's methodology, base model, and relation set, where applicable.

 The survey also includes a comparison of the tools' outputs with the [Gold Standard Data](gold_standard/README.md), a subset of the Complete Set of FAA data created to evaluate the tools' correctness regarding NER, CR, and NEL tasks.
-There are two types of correctness evaluations: **quantitative** and **qualitative**.
-For more details on the correctness evaluations, please refer to the [Correctness Evaluation](evaluations/README.md).
+There are two types of correctness evaluations: **[quantitative](evaluations/quantitative/README.md)** and **[qualitative](evaluations/qualitative/README.md)**.

 KE tools at a glance: